shoaibkhanz/agentic-ai-engineering-course/lessons/06_tools/research.md

   - `required` (array): An array of strings listing the parameter names that are mandatory for the function to operate.

+You can also construct FunctionDeclarations from Python functions directly using `types.FunctionDeclaration.from_callable(client=client, callable=your_function)`.

 ## Function calling with thinking

 Enabling